 The Rx: Dr. Steele suggests ditching these chemically-enhanced products and using a steam iron or a clothing steamer that uses water to eliminate wrinkles instead.

 Your Wood Stove or Fireplace Can Threaten Your Air Quality

 "Wood stoves and fireplaces emit carbon monoxide, nitrogen, and sulfur dioxides, while also adding heavy load to the air quality," says Dr. Steele.
 While fireplaces and wood stoves are helpful for warming up the home and provide a comfortable feel, they can greatly reduce the quality of the air inside the room.
 This can lead to negative short-term effects, including irritation of the eyes, nose, and throat, headaches, dizziness and fatigue.

-Recommendation: If you still want to use an additional heat source in your home, Dr. Steele recommends an infrared heater, which has no effect on air quality.
-She says: “The new far infrared heaters provide high efficiency with safety while reducing heating costs.”
+The Rx: If you still want to use an additional heat source in your home, Dr. Steele recommends an infrared heater, which has no effect on air quality.
+She says: "The new far infrared heaters provide high efficiency with safety while reducing heating costs."